hyperledger/caliper/docs/vNext/Benchmark_Generator.md

     └─ config.yaml
 ```

-Currently, the generator does not provide `invokerIdentity` or `chaincodeArguments` as inputs to your callback file.
+Currently, the generator does not provide `invokerIdentity` or `contractArguments` as inputs to your callback file.
 Should these be required, you will need to provide these in the `run` function of your callback file.

 The generator only generates a single callback file for a single smart contract function.
 If you would like to test other smart contract functions, you may create more callback files under the callbacks directory.
 You will also need to update your benchmnark configuration file to take into account the extra callbacks.